A mini-break in Morocco

 There were elements that were similar to an experience that I'd had in Istanbul, but this was a lot more functional.
 I felt a bit like a prize pig being pampered.
 I loved it.

 Obviously, the hammam is a homosocial space.
 I'm used to navigating homosocial spaces but - contrary to my expectations or fantasies - I didn't really pick up any sexual energy or vibe.
 The hammam seemed busy with men of all ages, washing themselves, being scrubbed, sometimes scrubbing each other.
-There were plenty of young attractive men - most wearing quite loose-fitting shorts - I felt a bit out of place in my tight black briefs.
+There were plenty of young attractive men - most wearing quite loose-fitting shorts - I felt a bit conspicuous in my tight black briefs.

 Maybe I was reading too much into it, but the dude who was scrubbing me did seem to make plenty of contact with my bulge - there was no reason for him to be repeatedly rubbing across my crotch unless he wanted to.
 Obviously, I was totally relaxed about that, but I did kind of want to let him know that if he wanted to touch me I wasn't going to protest in any way.
 It did make me wonder how you end up as an official scrubber in a local hammam.
-In a country where it's illegal to be gay, this kind of homosocial space is probably one of the few ways to experience man-on-man intimacy.
+In a country where it's illegal to be gay, this kind of homosocial space is probably one of the few ways to easily experience man-on-man intimacy.

 That evening, I went for a walk through the medina.
 At night, the main square is buzzing with a myriad of food stalls but all I needed was the orange salad that I hadn't had space for at lunch.